joepalermo/joepalermo.github.io/_posts/2023-06-19-some-principles-for-work.md

-As a young person, I was afflicted with a lot of confusion about what was important in my career.
-Over time I embraced a few principles that made a great difference.
+Here are a few principles I've found helpful in steering my career.

 **Be useful.
 Solve problems.**

 As a student, I used to worry a lot about how much I *enjoyed* my studies.
 There were points in time when I felt deeply absorbed by a subject only to find that my interest soon waned.
-People are wired with an inherent drive for novelty - this is what I was picking up and interpreting as *passion* in those early days.
+As humans, we're wired with an inherent drive for novelty - this is what I was picking up and interpreting as *passion* in those early days.
 It wasn't until I read Cal Newport's [*So Good They Can't Ignore You*](https://www.amazon.com/gp/product/1455509124/) that I fully cut through the illusion that following passion was an especially useful career-building strategy.
 It turns out that there are other, more sustainable drives.
 Today I love the work that I do, but that has nothing to do with the domain in which I work.
 It's because, through my work, I solve problems and create things that others find useful.

 **Multiply your efforts by working with great people.**